szetyng/HLP5/README.md

 ## Usage
 An example script to use the modules written is `test.fsx`.
 The desired ARM program is written in the file `input.txt`.
 The script file `test.fsx` runs the instructions on some initialized values of registers and memory, and the results are stored in the file `output.txt`.
 The default initial state of the registers and memory can be changed in the script file `test.fsx`.

 The assembler is case-insensitive to inputs.
 To execute an assembler program, call `CommonTop.fullExecute` with the initial `DataPath` and an array of strings to represent multiple lines of instructions.
-If you only want to parse the program, call `CommonTop.multiParseLine` with the array of strings, initial symbol table and initial memory address
+If you only want to parse the program, call `CommonTop.multiParseLine` with the array of strings, initial symbol table and initial memory address.

 ## Future integration of modules